Cayman Islands AML update: 31 December 2018 AML officer deadline reminder and amended guidance notes

 - appointments of AML Officers must be made by 31 December 2018, and

-Investment funds formed since 1 June 2018 have had to make these appointments from launch.
+Investment Funds formed on 1 June 2018 have had to make these appointments from launch.

 Amended AML guidance notes published

-- The different requirements for FSPs to consider and implement when deciding whether to rely on a third party service provider to perform some of an FSP’s AML and compliance functions and or delegate performance of those functions to a third party.
+- The different requirements for FSPs to consider and implement when deciding whether to rely on a third-party service provider to perform some of an FSP’s AML and compliance functions and or delegate the performance of those functions to a third party.

-- The need for natural persons appointed as money laundering reporting officers and deputy money laundering reporting officers to be independent, autonomous, have sufficient time to perform their duties and access to all relevant material to perform their role.
+- The need for natural persons appointed as money laundering reporting officers and deputy money laundering reporting officers to be independent and autonomous have sufficient time to perform their duties, and access all relevant material to perform their role.

-Harneys’ Investment Funds and Regulatory team is well versed in all aspects of Cayman’s AML requirements, so please contact your usual Harneys contact if you would like advice on compliance with the AML regime in Cayman.
-If you have any other questions, visit www.harneys.com/Cayman.
+Harneys’ Investment Funds and Regulatory team is well-versed in all aspects of Cayman’s AML requirements, so please contact your usual Harneys contact if you would like advice on compliance with the AML regime in Cayman.

 ¹ Money laundering reporting officer, deputy money laundering reporting officer and AML compliance officer (together AML Officers).